 A sizable body of this art survives to this day, thanks largely to the continued existence of the Roman Catholic Church throughout the medieval period and later.

 Given the fact that the birthplace of Christianity was the Roman Empire, early Christian art was directly influenced by classic Roman and Greek art.

-The earliest form of art which used Christian themes included murals and frescoes, in the homes of the adherents of Christianity and later in the churches once Christianity was legalised in the early 4th century.
+The earliest form of art which used Christian themes included murals and frescoes, in the homes of the adherents of Christianity and later in the churches once Christianity was legalized in the early 4th century.

 During this period, sculptural stone and ivory decorations were also used in churches to depict Biblical themes.
-It was also during this period that the Christian art got rid of the influence of Roman realism and drifted more towards religious idealism.
+It was also during this period that Christian art got rid of the influence of Roman realism and drifted more towards religious idealism.

 Following the fall of the Roman Empire, Byzantine Empire was the most powerful political entity in the whole of Europe.